 On our arrival, the whole community came out to welcome us home.
 We marched through the settlement and arrived at the compound of whom they called the chief.
-Some of the invaders stopped at a distance with the dead body of the invader I killed outside the palace.
+Some of the invaders stopped at a distance, staring at the dead body of the one I killed outside the palace.

-I watched them gather the human parts and piled it all in one place.
+I watched them gather the human parts and pile them all in one place.
 After all the invaders gathered, someone came out and examined the goods and went back into the chief’s palace.
 In an instant the chief came out, the invaders then bowed down and I bowed along with them but the chief asked me to stand up, I did slowly.

 The body was brought forth and on sighting it, the chief cried out and tore his garment in grieve.